teambit/docs/docs/getting-started/composing-components.md

 ## Creating Components with Bit Create

-To create other components you can use `bit create react-component` followed by your component name and if you want it to appear in a specific folder then add the `--namespace` flag followed by the folder name.
+To create other components you can use `bit create react-component` followed by your component name and the namespace for that component.

 <BitCreateCardComponent />